 One of the most common questions asked is how much does it cost to live in Mexico?
 I am here to explain why this question cannot be answered to any degree of accuracy and also why it is a bit of a unrealistic question in the first place.

-First of all, to ask such a generic question how much does it cost to live in Mexico is exactly the same as asking how much does a car cost in the United States.
+First of all, to ask such a generic question how much does it cost to live in Mexico is exactly the same as asking how much does it cost to buy a car.
 Why is it the same, you wonder?
 Because it too, is a generic question.

 The price of a car, any car, is determined by numerous factors, the most basic of which are the brand.
-The cost of a car depends on the manufacturer brand, the style, model, year and the add-ons not to mention taxes.
+The cost of a car depends on the style, model, year and kilometers not to mention the add-ons and things such as taxes.
 Other factors such as maintenance, fuel and insurance are a whole other area of car expenses.

 In getting back to the original question, how much does it cost to live in Mexico, this too is an extremely generic question because it depends on where in Mexico you are looking to move.
 Mexico is not a city, but is a country which is properly called the United States of Mexico.